diez/www.diez.org/docs/existing-project-integration/android.md

 ### Compiling

-The Diez compiler can compile your design language in two modes: _normal_ and _hot_.
+The Diez compiler can compile your design tokens in two modes: _normal_ and _hot_.

 #### Development flow